jimmy-little/jimmy-little.github.io/about/index.md

 ### Workflow

 The new Cocktails and Coffee is a work in progress.
 It's a Jekyll blog, which means it's completely static.
 I type the posts in Markdown, and then let GitHub generate the pages.
 I do it this way because it lets me keep all my posts in plain text, and i use [Working Copy](https://geo.itunes.apple.com/us/app/working-copy-powerful-git/id896694807?mt=8) to push to GitHub.
-It's complicated, but I like it way better than my previous blogs that were on Wordpress, Joomla, and Squarespace.
+It's a bitch to set up, but once it's working, it's seamless.

 Wordpress and Squarespace were super easy, but they were pretty heavy for a blog.
 Static is where it's at for me right now.
+If opening a terminal or looking at CSS scares you, stick with Squarespace.
+It really was awesome when I used it.

 ### Images